deltachat/interface/user-testing/mailto-links.md

 - Leave DC.
 (The second ConversationActivity will correctly save its draft to the db)
 - Open DC again from the "Recent apps".
-- Chack that your draft is still there
+- Check that your draft is still there

 ### Regression test for [issue 2032](https://github.com/deltachat/deltachat-android/issues/2032)